 Turning the collagen trend green collagen

-As we age, our natural collagen levels begin to decline so, in order to keep our skin looking young and healthy, we need to replenish it.
+As we age, our natural collagen levels begin to decline so in order to keep our skin looking young and healthy, we need to replenish it.

-Other benefits of algae extracts
+Other benefits of algae extract

 The algae extract trend is growing

 With all this restorative and nurturing qualities they offer, it’s no wonder that the growth of algal skincare is set to continue.
 Of all skincare launches containing algae over the past ten years, 15% were launched between October 2018 and September 2019.
 What’s more, over the same time period, 15% of active patents for algal skincare were published.
-Based on this rate of applications we’ve seen in recent years, we expect even more algae products launching in the near future.
+Based on this rate of applications we’ve seen in recent years, we expect even more algae extract products launching in the near future.
 This green and sustainable, algal trend is not the one we should just watch.
 This trend we should follow and support.